Chrystal (film)

-Chrystal is an American drama film, which was released to audiences in the United States on April 8, 2005.
-The cast included Billy Bob Thornton, Lisa Blount, Harry Lennix, Walton Goggins, and Grace Zabriskie.
-Ray McKinnon, in addition to playing the role of "Snake", directed, wrote, and produced the film.
-The story is about a woman named Chrystal (Lisa Blount) who has been traumatized both physically and mentally from a car accident that took the life of her son.
-Joe (Billy Bob Thornton), Chrystal's husband, has just been released from jail after a 16-year sentence stemming from multiple crimes he committed.
+Chrystal is an American drama film, written and directed by Ray McKinnon and starring Billy Bob Thornton, Lisa Blount, Harry Lennix, Walton Goggins and Grace Zabriskie.
+The story is about a woman named Chrystal (Blount) who has been traumatized both physically and mentally from a car accident that took the life of her son.
+Joe (Thornton), Chrystal's husband, has just been released from jail after a 16-year sentence stemming from multiple crimes he committed.
+The film premiered at the 2004 Sundance Film Festival and was given a limited theatrical release on April 8, 2005.

 Plot

-In Arkansas, a woman named Chrystal, has become permanently injured, emotionally detached, and mentally unstable stemming from several traumatic events in her past.
+In Arkansas, a woman named Chrystal has become permanently injured, emotionally detached, and mentally unstable stemming from several traumatic events in her past.

 The movie begins with Joe fleeing from the police in a high-speed police chase with his wife and son in the same car.
-While weaving down the mountain roads at a high speed, Joe loses control of the vehicle and ends up rolling down a hill and, subsequently, crashing into a tree.
-Chrystal is severely injured in the accident, suffering a broken neck.
+While weaving down the mountain roads at a high speed, Joe loses control of the vehicle and ends up rolling down a hill and crashes into a tree.
+Chrystal suffers a broken neck in the accident.
 Their son, who the police presumed was flung through the windshield, was never found at the scene of the accident, or anywhere in the surrounding areas.

 For his role in running from the police and causing injuries to his passengers, Joe is arrested and sentenced to 16 years in prison for a variety of crimes, including fleeing to avoid capture by police.

-Upon his release from the state prison, Joe comes back to his home in search of a change in his life.
+Upon his release from the state prison, Joe returns home in search of a change in his life.
 He ends up coming back home to his wife, who hadn't divorced him even while he was away in prison.
-Because of Joe's run-in with the law, and the resulting car accident and loss of their child, Chrystal is permanently injured in her neck that left her a quadraplegic.
-Although later Chrystal has managed to regain limited mobility in her body, she has completely lost her enthusiasm, emotions, or will to live.
+Chrystal is a quadraplegic although she has regained limited mobility in her body; however, she has completely lost her enthusiasm, emotions, or will to live.

 As Joe begins to slowly work his way back into her life, she is unsure of whether to accept him once again, fearing what may happen if she does so.
 He now wants to change and atone for his past life of crime.
-Forced to face his past to continue with his future, Joe runs into an old enemy of his, Snake (Ray McKinnon).
+Forced to face his past to continue with his future, Joe runs into an old enemy of his, Snake.
 Worried about him, Snake invites Joe to rejoin him in his illegal drug operation.